MaterializeInc/materialize/doc/user/content/ingest-data/confluent-cloud.md

     By default, the source will be created in the active cluster; to use a different cluster, use the `IN CLUSTER` clause.

-    e.
+    f.
 If the command executes without an error and outputs _CREATE SOURCE_, it means that you have successfully connected Materialize to your Confluent Cloud Kafka cluster.